UMaine Researchers Present Recommendations to Improve and Adapt Maine’s Shellfish Management System

 In addition, McGreavy and Randall presented the findings to the Maine State Shellfish Advisory Council, a group charged with providing recommendations to the DMR and the Marine Resources Joint Standing Committee of the Maine Legislature about matters of interest to the state’s shellfish industry in November of 2016.

 Ph.D. student Tyler Quiring and undergraduate research assistant Carter Hathaway, both of the Department of Communication and Journalism, contributed to the shellfish research and video recorded the shellfish-focused presentations.
-The video recordings will be available to the public by the end of March.
+The video recordings can be viewed here.

 By David Sims, Mitchell Center for Sustainability Solutions